thedaviddias/bfdes.in/posts/hello-world.md

   <BrowserRouter>
     <App />
   </BrowserRouter>,
-  document.getElementById('root')
+  document.getElementById("root")
-)
+);
 ```

 If navigation occurs, the server can supply additional metadata or markup to the browser through a JSON API.
 Lazily loading data in this manner reduces the size of the initial request.

 Another advantage of isomorphic applications is that, sometimes, they may fall back to server-side rendering if the user has disabled browser scripting -- try doing this now.

 ## Build process

 [Webpack](https://webpack.js.org/) is used as the module bundler.
 Two Webpack configurations are used to generate:

-* client-side code and other assets under dist/static
+- client-side code and other assets under dist/static
-* server-side code -- dist/server.js
+- server-side code -- dist/server.js

 By convention source code is stored according to whether it is shared or not: